 Hi!
 This is a popular post.
 Seems like a lot of people are interested in domes.
-We’ll be building ours in 2019…we hope.
+We’ll be building ours in 2020…we hope.
 We’ve had many delays, so we’ve focused on making a home out of our metal polebarn first in order to move to our land and take the time we need to build the dome the way we want to.
-If you have questions you think we can help with, please contact us – or comment on Facebook or Instagram.
+If you have questions you think we can help with, please comment here, contact us , or check us out on Facebook or Instagram.
 We welcome the conversation and hope your dome experience is stellar!

 Dome homes are energy efficient, disaster resistant, and generally awesome inside and out.
 After living in a geodesic dome for a year, it’s a mystery to Chris and me that anyone would want to live in a rectangular house.